Warming Centers Available Upon Request

-However, the use of Warming centers can result in congregating of groups of at-risk people, such as older adults or those with respiratory diseases, and potentially provide a route for the transmission of the SARS COV-2 virus and subsequent development of COVID-19 disease among both visitors and staff.
+However, the use of Warming centers can result in congregating of groups of at-risk people, such as older adults or those with respiratory diseases, and potentially provide a route for the transmission of disease among both visitors and staff.

 With this mind, the Bensenville Emergency Management Agency has implemented a two level system to assist in the allocation of resources during an extreme cold event.